nonsugarless/manage-webp/README.md

 # Features
-You can not only convert images to WebP Images manually but also convert images and delete unnecessary WebP Images automatically.
+You can convert images to WebP Images and delete unnecessary WebP Images automatically.

 # Installation
 ```bash